-The University of Washington officially supports the Honor Societies listed below (other helpful links can be found at the UW's Honorary Societies page).
+The University of Washington officially supports the honor societies listed below (other helpful links can be found at the UW's Honorary Societies page).
+Unless otherwise noted, the UW Honors Program does not have any direct affiliation with these organizations.

 If you are still in doubt, contact the University of Washington campus representative of that Honor society (who should be named in your letter of invitation).